ntoll/workflow/README.txt

 Currently only the models have been "extracted".
 Commented doctests can be found in tests.py.
 I've also created some templates for generating .dot files for processing by Graphviz.
 See: http://twitpic.com/7xiz7 for example output.
+See the urls.py for paths to use to display the .dot file and resulting .png image.

 To make things easy I've described each model below and made up a couple of "user stories" to illustrate how stuff fits together (an Applicant Tracking